xl0/lovely-docs/doc_db/sveltejs_sveltekit/getting_started/getting_started/short_digest.md

-Entry point to SvelteKit documentation with foundational setup and basic concepts for new developers.
+Entry point to SvelteKit documentation for new developers.